In this guide, you will learn:

 "name": raw_data["Name"].title(),

-"age": int(raw_data["AGE"]),
+"age": int(raw_data["AGE"])

-9. Production-Level Patterns
+13. Production-Level Python Dictionary Patterns

 REQUIRED_FIELDS = ("name", "email", "age")